GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 Aside from the technical goals, the actual main goal of this project is to just learn.
 Learning by doing is absolutely the best way to hone any skill, and programming is by far no exception.
 This post will serve as a sort of dev log as I build and improve this project.

 # Terminology
 Before we get into the weeds of solving a problem, it's important to define the relevant terms.
+Here's a few that will appear througout this project.
 1. Square/Cell: A single box on the puzzle grid
 2. Line: Either an entire row or column of squares on the grid
 3. Hint/Clue: The given values on either the side or top